openspending-archive/openspendingjs/flash/html/README.txt

-Anna's version of the WDMMG Flash repository.
-UNTESTED.
-Will check in tested version shortly.
+WDMMG additions to the Iconomical Flash repository.

-To make this work, you probably need to define the Flash directory location in main.html, and move or symlink dashboard-config.json to the Flash directory.
+To make this work, you need to:

+* define the Flash directory location in main.html, using the 'flashvars' parameter (by default, this points at the sibling /phase-2/flash directory)

+If you want to use the WDMMG dashboard formatting options (as opposed to Iconomical's version), you also need to:

+* move or symlink ./dashboard-config.json into the Flash directory

-How these files differ from the Iconomical Flash repo located at /phase-2:
+Notes on how these files differ from Iconomical's Flash repo located at /phase-2:

  * main.html: Dashboard embedded within HTML.
 Uses configurable option for location of Flash .swf files: <param name="flashvars" value="assets=flash/"/>.
  * callbacks.js: rewrites URLs dynamically, calls iframe for comments location.